LARA: Linguistic-Adaptive Retrieval-Augmentation for Multi-Turn Intent Classification: Experiments

+\textbf{Metrics}.
 We evaluate the accuracy of the methods based only on the label of the last query $q_n$ in each conversation session $\mathcal{Q}$.
-Other metrics which consider class imbalance are not used as the sampled sessions are expected to reflect the online traffic of each intent, thus better simulates the true online performance.
+Other metrics which consider class imbalance are not used as the sampled sessions are expected to reflect the online traffic of each intent, thus more accurately simulating true online performance.